 Holders of DCR can time-lock their funds in exchange for tickets.
+The ticket price (the amount that must be time-locked) is adjusted dynamically every 144 blocks (~12 hrs), in an attempt to keep PoS subsidy returns stable over time.
 Tickets allow one to participate in Decred’s governance in three ways, two on-chain and one off-chain.

 In each block, five live tickets are selected pseudo-randomly and called to vote on-chain.
 Tickets are called to vote after an average of around 28 days, once a ticket has voted the DCR which was time-locked to buy it matures (un-locks) after 256 blocks, along with a portion of the block reward.

 Consensus rule voting to approve or reject a proposed change to the consensus rules of the protocol.
 A proposed change must be approved by 75% of non-abstaining tickets to take effect.

 Voting to approve the work of PoW Miners.
 In order for a PoW Miner to receive their share of the block reward, at least three of the five tickets called in the subsequent block must approve their block.
 This gives ticket-holders power over PoW Miners in the case of undesirable behavior by miners (e.g. mining empty blocks), although this power is yet to be exercised on mainnet.

 Decred’s on-chain governance is supplemented by Politeia proposal voting, which doesn’t happen directly on-chain but is woven into the Decred blockchain in some ways.

 Politeia proposals concern the direction of the project, they may involve the spending of Decred Treasury funds (10% of the block reward goes into the Treasury to support development of the project) or amending the Decred Constitution or other policies.